 Whether you are new to hunting camping or not, just make sure you are fully capable of dealing with Mother Nature.
-If you are confident, the following 5 hunting camp ideas can make your next hunting trip the best adventure ever.
+If you are confident, the following 5 hunting camp ideas from White Duck Outdoors can make your next hunting trip the best adventure ever.

 1. Track your Prey with a Compass

 If you are going to hunt any prey, be it from a treestand or otherwise, make sure you keep a compass handy.

 Whether you have a rifle or a bow, these weapons will be of little use if you are unable to track your prey when injured.
 Once you take your shot, keep an eye on your compass to determine the last spot you located the prey in question.
 Then all you need to do is to track the injured animal via the compass bearing on the trail.

 If you are wondering why you need to go through such a hassle, it is largely because it will increase your chances of recovery despite hunting in thick cover, or when terrible weather approaches.

 While hunting, it is advisable that you remain silent at all times.
 The slightest bit of noise will scare away whatever you are hunting in the first place.